yoongtr/Grammar-Error-Correction-with-OpenNMT-tf/README.md

 # Grammar-Error-Correction-with-OpenNMT-tf
-Grammar Error Correction with OpenNMT-tf using Machine Translation and Transformer model
+Grammar Error Correction with OpenNMT-tf using Neural Machine Translation and Transformer model

 # OpenNMT
 Model used: transformer